Statute of Limitations for Louisiana Hurricane Claims

 There are certain circumstances where the 180-day deadline may be extended.
 For instance, if a policyholder is denied access to their property by civil officials during a state of emergency or disaster, they may have additional time to gather evidence and file their hurricane damage claim.

 Oftentimes, getting the insurance company to pay you fair and maximum compensation for your losses involves getting a local hurricane damage claims attorney on your side.
-At The Chopin Law Firm, our attorneys are standing by ready to assist those in our local communities who have been affected by hurricane season in 2020.
+At The Chopin Law Firm, our attorneys are standing by ready to assist those in our local communities who have been affected by hurricane season.